quantrocket/wp-business-intelligence-lite/readme.txt

 ### How do they work? ###
 The charts are powered by [D3](http://d3js.org), a powerful JavaScript library for manipulating documents based on data.
 We are trying to wrap as many D3 charts as possible in WP Business intelligence.
 [Have a look here for more info!](http://www.wpbusinessintelligence.com)

+### How do I extend the default Datatables features? ###
+In order to add more Datatables features you will have to edit the "table.tpl" file located in the /templates/views directory.
+At the very top of the file you will find the table initialisation call with the default options.
+You will have to edit this code in compliance with the [Datatables API](http://datatables.net/api).

 == Upgrade Notice ==